 - Reallocation of service desk personnel from one functional area to another with minimal or no training

-Service Desk Optimization automates the following processes to ensure reactive resolution of customer questions and issues, and proactive work to prevent recurring issues:
+Service Desk Optimization automates the Incident Management and Problem Management processes to ensure reactive resolution of customer questions and issues, and proactive work to prevent recurring issues.

 Incident management process

 The mission of the incident management process is to resolve incident requests as quickly as possible in a prioritized fashion.
 Incident management supports the following categories of incident requests:

 - Request for incident resolution

 The incident lifecycle includes request registration, assignment, tracking, resolution, escalation, and closure.